davidbreo/Roblox-External/README.md

 # Roblox-External
-Working roblox external bypassing every anticheat, also works on web version of roblox - 64bit recommended.
+# Working roblox external bypassing every anticheat, also works on web version of roblox - 64bit recommended.

-HOW TO USE IT?
+# HOW TO USE IT?

-YOU HAVE TO DOWNLOAD NANOEXTERNAL.EXE.
+<b>YOU HAVE TO DOWNLOAD NANOEXTERNAL.EXE.<b>

 AFTER YOU DOWNLOAD, OPEN IT UP BUT BEFORE OPENING YOU HAVE TO BE IN ROBLOX.